Rodeoclash/AwesomeEsports/README.md

 - [esportsjobs](https://www.reddit.com/r/esportsjobs/) - Esports job listings, mostly volunteer / freelance / non-paid stuff

 ## Websites
+- [Twitch](https://www.twitch.tv/) - Live streaming of games, many esports players will also stream
 - [Champria](https://champria.gg/landing) - Hard to tell exactly what they do, seems you can create scrims but also complete challenges that have payouts.
 - [Disboard](https://disboard.org/) - Find discord servers
 - [FaceIt](https://www.faceit.com/en) - Seems to be a match making client system